shalomb/ngram-counter/README.md

 ## Testing

-Unit tests cover the n-gram parsing logic and are invoked via `pytest`
+Unit tests cover the n-gram parsing and counting logic and are invoked via `pytest` using a make target.

 ```
 $ make test